A fireworks (single use) licence (FSUL) allows you to purchase, possess, use, store and transport fireworks.

 - a letter from the appropriate council confirming there is no objection to the display, OR

-- a copy of your aquatic event licence if the display is on waters regulated by Roads and Maritime Services.
+- a copy of your aquatic event licence if the display is on waters regulated by Transport for NSW.

 - the PDF form – 'Fireworks (single use) licence application'.